amigojapan/BlindOS/readme.md

 then follow the following insturctions for linux:

-on linux:(developed and tested on Linux mint and debian 12 bookworm(on debian eliminate sudo and use su to switch to root)
+on linux:(developed and tested on Linux mint and debian 12 bookworm)

+on mint preciede every apt-get with sudo

+on debian open a termianl and do

+su

+enter your root password you set during debian installation

-sudo apt-get update
+apt-get update

-sudo apt-get install git
+apt-get install git

-sudo apt-get install flite
+apt-get install flite

-sudo apt-get install lua5.3
+apt-get install lua5.3

-sudo apt-get install liblua5.3-dev
+apt-get install liblua5.3-dev

-sudo apt-get install luarocks
+apt-get install luarocks

-sudo luarocks install luasocket
+luarocks install luasocket

-sudo apt-get install lua-posix
+apt-get install lua-posix

+(on debian only) type exit

 clone this repo

 git clone https://github.com/amigojapan/BlindOS

+cd BlindOS

 edit tmpDir="/home/amigojapan/projects/BlindOS/tmp" in settings.lua. it must be a full absolute path to BlindOS/tmp